GRAYMATTER01/Wast-28/README.md

 1. **Started with a React + TypeScript Template**

-   * I kicked things off using Create React App with TypeScript so I’d catch type errors early on.
+   * I kicked things off with creating react app using vite with TypeScript so I’d catch type errors early on.
    * Removed extra boilerplate files to keep the project lightweight.

 2. **Set Up Tailwind CSS**

-   * Installed Tailwind and created a config file to customize the colors for the purple and mint palette.
    * Added Tailwind’s base styles to `index.css` so I could use its utility classes throughout.

 3. **Defined a Clear Data Model**